 So let’s get moving!
 Here are some beginner tips for starting a joint-friendly exercise routine.
 These are a guide to help you improve your arthritis symptoms and functional movement so you can feel better, move better, and live better.

-How to Exercise with Arthritis
+How to Improve Arthritis Through Exercise

 With arthritis, it’s best to start slow and work your way up to the recommended amount of daily exercise for a healthy adult (30 minutes, 5 times a week).